s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 Oxygen-rich DUSTY model grids
 =============================

+comarcs-oxygen-atmosphere (*N*\ =5; 0.1 MB): The grid is based on oxygen-rich atmospheric COMARCS models with effective temperature (2600-3400 K: 100 K interval).
+This model grid assumes no dust.

 silicates (*N*\ =2,000; 3.4 MB): Uses oxygen-rich warm silicates from `Ossenkopf et al. (1992)`_ and a black body.
 This grid provides ranges in effective temperature (2600-3400 K: 200 K interval) inner dust